Travel Backpacks for Women: Why Fit Matters

 Twin raw spots were growing on top of my shoulders from where the straps rubbed over my bones.

 As an intrepid traveler, you know that the best travel backpacks must be comfortable as well as convenient.
-As a woman, you know that you need a bag designed with women in mind.
+As a woman, you know that you need a bag designed with

 For the three decades that I’ve been traveling, I’ve used men’s travel backpacks.
 I used men’s packs partially because I’m tall and partially because I had no other options.
 Until now.